Nick Bottom: Notable interpretations

 Actors who have played the role on film include Paul Rogers, James Cagney and Kevin Kline.
 In the BBC Television Shakespeare version, he is played by Brian Glover.
 In BBC One's ShakespeaRe-Told, he is played by comedian Johnny Vegas.

 Croatian actor Ozren Grabarić portrayed Bottom in a noted and award-winning performance at the Gavella Drama Theatre's cult production of the comedy, directed by Macedonian theatre practitioner Aleksandar Popovski.

 At the Czech Theatre of Fidlovačce, Bottom was performed in an alternation between Ctirad Götz and Jakub Slach.

 Cultural depictions

 Bottom has been the subject of several paintings.
 German composer Felix Mendelssohn musically referenced Bottom in his overture inspired by A Midsummer Night's Dream, with the strings mimicking an ass's bray on two occasions in the piece.
 Later German composer Hans Werner Henze has used Bottom twice as an inspiration: in the second sonata which comprises his Royal Winter Music and in his Eighth Symphony.

-Nick Bottom is also the main character of the Tony-nominated 2015 musical Something Rotten!, in which he competes as a playwright against William Shakespeare, his name being a reference to the character in Shakespeare's play.
+Nick Bottom is also the main character of the Tony-winning 2015 musical Something Rotten!, in which he competes as a playwright against William Shakespeare, his name being a reference to the character in Shakespeare's play.